 Your dog might have enlarged nipples, even in early pregnancy.
 Dogs that have given birth before may have drooping nipples.

 Relaxin is a compound that dogs produce when they are pregnant.
 If a veterinary test confirms its presence, be prepared to welcome new fur-kids into the home.

 By the fourth week of gestation, your dog will have reached the middle stage of her pregnancy.
 During this time, you might notice her eating more to feed the little ones growing within her.
 If she is wolfing down her food or begging for more, it is likely that she is pregnant.

 The same changes described earlier might also be applicable during the middle stages of her pregnancy.
 If she did not show any behavioral signs in the early stages, she might start doing so now by either being more affectionate or by avoiding you.

 By mid-pregnancy, your dog might be growing slightly more padded.
-Her nipples will enlarge with milk, and in addition, she might produce a milky discharge.
+Her nipples will enlarge with milk and may begin to produce a milky discharge from time to time.

 Let a Vet Listen to Her Belly

 A vet will be able to derive the status of the puppies’ health by listening to her belly for their heartbeats.
-He can also feel them as he presses on the dog’s belly.
+She may also feel them as she presses on the dog’s belly.

 Late Pregnancy Signs

 By this time, your dog will look unmistakably pregnant.
 She will have an enlarged belly and find it hard to maneuver.
 Note that some dogs do not carry a full littler so their bellies will not be as large.